 Understanding the Energy Audit: Why it’s worth doing?

-This guide will outline the basic principles for an energy audit and and how it can assist you in saving money on energy{,|| costs,} and also how it can aid you in assessing how your building impacts the environment. structure.
+This guide will provide the fundamentals of an energy audit, the ways this will assist you in saving money on energy{,|| costs,} and how it will aid you in assessing any environmental impacts of the home.

 What is an Energy Audit?